Zanzibarr/Notify/readme.md

 sudo rm /path/to/file/notify
 ```

-Once you've done this, your ready to build again
+Once you've done this, you're ready to build again

 # Use